Rodney Dillon here. I’m an Aboriginal man from Tasmania and I work as an Indigenous Rights Advisor at Amnesty.

 Have we had any success yet?

-Yes!
-At the end of 2015 the Australian Government Senate passed a motion supporting our call for change in the justice space, developed in partnership with the Change the Record coalition.
+- The Australian Senate passes a motion supporting our call for change in the justice space, developed in partnership with the Change the Record coalition.

-In April 2016, the Australian Senate passed a motion calling for national justice targets to close the gap on the imprisonment rates of Aboriginal and Torres Strait Islander people.
+- April: The Australian Senate passes a motion calling for national justice targets to close the gap on the imprisonment rates of Aboriginal and Torres Strait Islander people.

 Working with Indigenous people